top of page

 Basketball was a popular sport growing up.
 From the local guys who played on the court just up from our house.
 (More opportunities for boy spotting.)

 Before the volcano, you arrived on the island by air from the neighbouring island of Antigua.
 I've beautiful memories of this airport - back then called Blackburne.
-It was a Sunday afternoon hang out.
-We would watch LIAT's De Havilland Dash 8s and Twin Otters land and take off.
-You could shout out to your friends and family as they embarked or disembarked the flights.
-Sadly, this airport is also now under tons of volcano ash and rubble.
+A Sunday afternoon hang out, we'd watch for LIAT's De Havilland Dash 8s and Twin Otters coming out of Antigua.
+And too play a game to see who would be the first to spot the little dot in the sky.
+I now realise I was a plane spotter back in the day.

 I'm now heading back home from my early morning walk to the beach.
 I'm entirely drenched as it appears I brought the torrential showers from London with me.
 The difference is the rain is warm.
 Another driver pulls up and offers a lift.
 I declare I'm soaked through.
 He says it's okay.
-I detect a Canadian accent, and he confirms he is Canadian.
+I detect a Canadian accent and he confirms he is Canadian.

 Where can I drop you off?
 He asked.